jhazen/dot-files/README.md

 # Python

 pythonrc file for interactive shell.
-Includes tab completion and certain shell functions (for replacing bash/zsh with python).
+Includes tab completion, python shell history and certain shell functions (for replacing bash/zsh with python).

+# Fabric

+fabfile.py located in ~/ for running simple fabric commands.
+Included in pythonrc is fabric() function to run them from the shell.

 # Help